 - 100 g butter with sea salt crystals plus a little for greasing, cubed

 - 1 heaped teaspoon cinnamon

-- Preheat the oven to 375 F/ 190 C/ gas mark 5.
-Place the bananas on a baking tray and bake for 30 minutes until soft and dark brown.
+Preheat the oven to 375 F/ 190 C/ gas mark 5.
+Place the bananas on a baking tray and bake for about 25 minutes until soft and dark brown.
 Remove from the oven, carefully peel off the skin and mash the bananas (with the juices) using a fork (the mixture should be a little lumpy).
 Leave to cool completely, stirring once in a while.

-- In a large bowl combine the flour, baking powder and cinnamon and stir using a whisk.
-Add the butter and rub with the palms of your hands to obtain a crumbly consistency (or whiz in a food processor until crumbly).
+In a large bowl combine the flour, baking powder and cinnamon and stir using a whisk.
+Add the butter and rub with the palms of your hands to obtain a crumbly consistency (or whizz in a food processor until crumbly).

 Pour in the wet mixture all at once and stir only until the dry ingredients are no longer visible (the batter will be lumpy).